 7. The Horrible Removal Process

 Those gel nails may look fabulous, but getting them off is a whole new story all-together, necessitating another visit to the salon (please don’t even try and peel them off at home).
 The process involves wrapping each finger tip in foil soaked in acetone for at least 10 minutes, which is pretty toxic and will dehydrate your nails as well as your skin.
 This is followed by even more nail trauma where each nail is then scraped to get rid of the gel.
+But you can even remove Acrylic nails at home as well.
 We don’t need to tell you that the conditions of your poor nails can be pretty scary afterwards.
 Yikes!

 8. Things To Keep In Mind